 The ticket price for Klis fortress is 60 kuna for adults, and 20 kunas for children.
 The ticket is also valid for ethno park Stella Croatica and the Interpretation centre located at the foot of the fortress.
 Find the updated info on the official website of the fortress.

 Klis fortress attractions and sightseeing

 When you enter the fortress, you will receive a brochure with a map and information about all places of visitor interest.

 The fortress had several entrances throughout history.
 There is an interesting secret entrance that was used only as needed, and then re-walled again.

 Oprah fort was built in the 14th century.
 It became the most important defensive element of the western part of the fortress.

-The former weapons depot is today a small museum which exhibits weapons that have been used during history on the fortress.
+The former weapons depot is today a small museum which exhibits weapons that have been used on the fortress during its history.

-The former Croatian's prince's residence is a museum exhibiting archaeological inscriptions.
+The former Croatian prince's residence is a museum exhibiting archaeological inscriptions.
 The most important is Trpimir's inscription from the 9th century.

 The church of St. Vid was built in the Romanesque style.

 Interpretation centre and Stella Croatica

 After visiting the fortress, you can visit two additional places which are included in the ticket.
-The first one is the interpretation centre located few meters away from the parking, just near the coffee bar.
+The first one is the interpretation centre located a few meters away from the parking, just near the coffee bar.
 It features a video projection which lasts about 10 minutes and demonstrates the most important details in the history of the fortress.